XVs32/kcauto_custom/README.md

 In comparison with **kcauto**, **kcauto_custom** is less flexible while being more automatic for easy daily use.
 This tool is designed to help users automate repetitive tasks such as Expedition, Combat, PvP, Repair & Resupply, ultimately saving time and improving efficiency.

-***Warnning*** : kcauto_custom is not made for Windows(althought it could theoretically run on Windows), I might or might not fix any compatibility problems.
+***Warnning*** : kcauto_custom is not made for Windows(althought it could theoretically run on Windows), I might or might not fix any compatibility issues.

 ![Screenshot from 2023-05-05 23-42-59](https://user-images.githubusercontent.com/16824564/236490338-2930fada-2a0b-47da-958c-7d150b421c48.png)